MelissaN/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 13- takes a list of words as input and prints only words that appear exactly once

-14- lines containing the pattern “root” from the file /etc/passwd
+14- prints lines containing the pattern “root” from the file /etc/passwd

-15- number of lines that contain the pattern “bin” in the file /etc/passwd
+15- prints number of lines that contain the pattern “bin” in the file /etc/passwd

-16- lines containing the pattern “root” and 3 lines after them in the file /etc/passwd
+16- prints lines containing the pattern “root” and 3 lines after them in the file /etc/passwd

-17- all the lines in the file /etc/passwd that do not contain the pattern “bin”
+17- prints all lines in the file /etc/passwd that do not contain the pattern “bin”

-18- all lines of the file /etc/ssh/sshd_config starting with a letter
+18- prints all lines of the file /etc/ssh/sshd_config starting with a letter

-19- replace all characters A and c from input to Z and e respectively
+19- replaces all characters A and c from input to Z and e respectively

 20- removes all letters c and C from input